yellowtides/owenbot-hs/README.md

 Place a text file called `.token.txt` containing your bot's Discord token in the root directory of this repo.

+### Docker

+There is a `Dockerfile` included in this repo that basically runs the Stack build/exec process.
+However, it has not been used so the functionality cannot be vouched for.

 ### Cabal

 Install and build all dependencies, and run the bot all with the command: `cabal run owenbot-exe`.